 new leads to nurture into customers of the future?

 We're sure you've Googled "which manufacturing expo should I attend?".
 The page you see is inundated with 'the best manufacturing expos'.
 How do you see the wood for the trees?

 Remember your business objective, and

 All exhibition centres will have their own rules, so ensure you understand these before you start getting creative.
-Think outside the 4 walls of your exhibition stand - also bear in mind that you don't want to be so innovative that your audience doesn't know who you are or what your product is.
+Think outside the four walls of your exhibition stand - also bear in mind that you don't want to be so innovative that your audience doesn't know who you are, or what your product is.

 Have a consistent message across all your exhibition branding so that your audience know who you are and what your key takeaway message was.

 Having a plan makes everything much more achievable.

 Download our simple Expo planner to start planning today, or continue reading to find out how to get the right people to your stand.

 You are going to be asking your target audience to take time out of their already busy schedules to attend this expo.
 Getting your pre-expo marketing right will be the key to your success.